-One of the big drivers for all-weather imaging comes from the aircraft industry.
-Atmospheric transmission in the millimetre wave band is considerable better in cloud, rain, fog, dust storms and smoke than in the visible and infrared bands, due to the lower level of scattering.
-This enables capabilities for low-level flying (in mountainous regions), take-off, landing and runway taxiing in conditions of fog, cloud and rain.
-This also enables a ground surveillance capability from the air through cloud.
-Uptake of this technology by industry has been slow, because systems have only been demonstrated at TRL 4 to 5.
-Progression to higher TRL's may be possible using larger collecting area (better spatial resolution and radiometric sensitivity), conformally deployable systems.
+The big driver for all-weather imaging comes mainly from the aircraft industry.
+Atmospheric transmission in the millimetre wave band is considerably better in cloud, rain, fog, dust storms and smoke than in the visible and infrared bands under these same conditions.
+This benefit arises due to the lower level of scattering by atmospheric particulates.
+This will enable low-level flying (in mountainous regions), take-off, landing (in uncontrolled areas) and runway taxiing in conditions of fog, cloud and rain.
+An independent aircraft mounted ground surveillance capability could prevent the classic 'controlled flight into terrain' incidents that can happen in poor weather when flying close to the ground.